-Illinois Tech’s Social and Economic Development Policy program is designed for global thinkers and future change-makers – the ones who want to make the world a better place.
-Whether your policy passion area is local politics, poverty reduction, international relations, or something else entirely, IIT’s degree will prepare you to make an impact.
+Illinois Tech’s social and economic development policy program is designed for global thinkers and future change-makers—the ones who want to make the world a better place.
+Whether your policy passion area is local politics, poverty reduction, international relations, or something else entirely, Illinois Tech’s degree will prepare you to make an impact.

 Program at a glance

 In this program, you will choose a specialization—emerging economies or advanced economies—and you’ll study the ways globalization is shaping markets, societies, and political power.
 A minor in applied economics is required in this program as well.